MikeAgb/ml-project/README.md

 # ml-project

+This project was completed in the context of a PHD machine learning class at Carnegie Mellon University by Michael Agaby, olivier Filion, and Nicholas Amano.
+We implement a CNN-LSTM architecture with a visual attention mechanism which achieves a 23.9 BLEU-4 score on the MS COCO dataset using curriculum learning.
+We interpret the CNN encoder through visualizations and show that the model is able to automatically learn to look at the most important elements of the image when generating captions.

+## Running the project

 Important scripts: run main.py to train the model, the python notebook contains the data exploration and the vizualizations, evaluation.py calculates BLEU-score.

 ----------------